ptariche/typescript-koa-mongoose-starter/README.md

 #### /user/{user_id} - GET * Authenticated Route

-An Authorization Header must be present with `Bearer <jwtToken>` returned from login An endpoint that returns the user object., and has output validation.
+An Authorization Header must be present with `Bearer <jwtToken>` returned from login.
+An endpoint that returns the user object., and has output validation.
 This endpoint requires a valid JWT Token

 ###### Output - JSON